gabebohlmann/Web-Development/LabAMS/README.md

     ```
     npm start
     ```
     This will start the frontend react application on http://localhost:3000.
-The user can interact with the LabAMSfrom this page.
+You can now interact with the LabAMS app from this page.